ezrakahn/FLCAC-Submission-Guidance/FLCAC_Submission_Guidance.md

 reflect the latest NAICS updates, which occur roughly every three to four years.

-For guidance on using the EPA Elementary Flow List, see: [<span class="underline">https://github.com/USEPA/Federal-LCA-Commons-Elementary-Flow-List/wiki</span>](https://github.com/USEPA/Federal-LCA-Commons-Elementary-Flow-List/wiki)
+Additional guidance for using the EPA Elementary Flow list can be found on the FEDEFL [<span class="underline">github repository wiki page](https://github.com/USEPA/Federal-LCA-Commons-Elementary-Flow-List/wiki) or the [<span class="underline">FEDEFL guidance document](https://cfpub.epa.gov/si/si_public_record_report.cfm?Lab=NRMRL&dirEntryId=341199).
+Additional guidance on the ILCD nomenclature for technosphere and process nomenclature can be located in the [<span class="underline">ILCD Handbook</span>](http://eplca.jrc.ec.europa.eu/uploads/MANPROJ-PR-ILCD-Handbook-Nomenclature-and-other-conventions-first-edition-ISBN-fin-v1.0-E.pdf)
 ### Data Quality Scheme

 Within openLCA, the only data quality scheme available by default is